mattlyons0/Rsync-Snapshot/README.md

   - `ls -1 | sort -r` can be used to sort backups (most recent to least recent)
 - A symbolic link `latest` will always point to the most recent backup

+### Breaking Changes
+Although this package will attempt to create very few breaking changes, if said changes do occur the [Breaking Changes Notification Thread](https://github.com/mattlyons0/Rsync-Snapshot/issues/20) will be updated.
+Subscribe to the [thread](https://github.com/mattlyons0/Rsync-Snapshot/issues/20) in order to be notified of breaking changes.

 #### Parameters
 *Note: To wrap strings double quotes must be used.
 Ex: `--shell "ssh -p 2222"` must be used to specify ssh parameters.
 Single quotes will not be parsed correctly.*
 ##### Rsync